The Truth of the Matter: Summary

 The book begins with Whitlam explaining the Senate's role in the dismissal.
-Whitlam describes what he calls the "Barwick Doctrine", the idea that a government must have the confidence of both houses of the Australian Parliament in order to secure supply of parliament, our forward by then Chief-Justice Sir Garfield Barwick.
+Whitlam describes what he calls the "Barwick Doctrine", the idea that a government must have the confidence of both houses of the Australian Parliament in order to secure supply of parliament, a principle supported by then Chief Justice Sir Garfield Barwick.
 Whitlam dismisses this doctrine as simply a description of the current political crisis rather than an interpretation of the Australian Constitution.
 He recounts the Senates continuous blocking of bills throughout his term in office, and analyses the Senate's contribution to his downfall.

 Whitlam then goes on to explain why he nominated Kerr as Governor-General in 1974.
 Although then Governor-General Sir Paul Hasluck had drafted a list which considered names such as Frank Crean, Kim Beazley Sr., David Derham, Kenneth Wheare, Vincent Fairfax, Kenneth Myer, and H.J.
 Souter, Whitlam believed that New South Wales Chief-Justice Sir John Kerr "seemed the best qualified and most acceptable to the Australian people" on Hasluck's list, although Whitlam had first approached Myer, who declined due to family and business reasons.

 Other topics covered in the book include Kerr's relationship with Rupert Murdoch, the appointments of Cleaver Bunton and Albert Field to the Senate, and the Loans affair.